MorgothCreator/CppSDK/README.md

 > On several platforms will be disponible next interfaces:

 * For platforms that are provided the ETH interface driver will come with the LwIp library and some applications like HTTP server, TFTP server and other applications.
-* For platforms that are provided the USB MSC host driver will mount the FS automaticaly when a USB pen drive is inserted (the FS supported are FAT12, FAT16, FAT32 and exFAT).
+* For platforms that are provided the USB MSC host driver will mount the FS automaticaly when a USB pen drive is inserted (the supported FS are FAT12, FAT16, FAT32 and exFAT).
 * For platforms that are provided the USB MSC device you need to link a MMCSD interface or a custom disk driver.

 > All namespaces and classes are under "GI" namespace.

-Please watch for available interfaces in "[platform directory]/board/[Board directory]/def.cpp" file.
+Please loock for available interfaces in "SDK/lib/board/[Manufacturer]/[Board directory]/def.cpp" file.
 To request controll of one of initialized interface use next examples:

 > Example of blinking led 1 on the board: